yipeiw/coreference-baseline/README.md

 * generate pair with all antecedent objects in the conversation

 Feature:
-* phrase-level: grammar function, depth in parsing tree
+* phrase-level: grammar function, depth in parsing tree (from stanford parser, not use dependency feature yet)
 * coreference-level:distance (words, objects, speaker_turns)

 learning approach: